seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Then follow me, and give me audience, friends.
 Cassius, go you into the other street,
 And part the numbers.
-Those that will hear me speak, let ’em stay here;
+Those that will hear me speak, let 'em stay here;
 Those that will follow Cassius, go with him;
 And public reasons shall be rendered
-Of Caesar’s death.
+Of Caesar's death.

 **First Citizen**
 I will hear Brutus speak.